MicrosoftDocs/win32/desktop-src/direct3d9/d3dxplanedotnormal.md

-﻿---
+---
-Description: 'Computes the dot product of a plane and a 3D vector.
-The w parameter of the vector is assumed to be 0.' ms.assetid: '7aba1e94-6531-4c07-83b0-6100805e8bbd'
+Description: Computes the dot product of a plane and a 3D vector.
+The w parameter of the vector is assumed to be 0. ms.assetid: 7aba1e94-6531-4c07-83b0-6100805e8bbd
 title: D3DXPlaneDotNormal function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXPlaneDotNormal function